saulotoledo/classic-arcade-game-clone/README.md

 ![Congratulations screen](./misc/congrats_screenshot.png)
 ![Credits screen](./misc/credits_screenshot.png)

-## What is missing in the current version

-- Finish documentation (mostly in UI modules);
-- JSDoc instructions.

 ## Libraries and development

 Although not necessary, this implementation uses [RequireJS](http://requirejs.org/) to improve code readability.
 [RequireJS](http://requirejs.org/) is an [AMD module loader](http://requirejs.org/docs/whyamd.html), and it helps to visualize the dependencies between the entities in our code.
 For the sake of simplicity, there is a [copy of version 2.3.3](js/libs/require.js) of the library in the repository.
 With the proper changes, the game can still run without it.